 But at that point in our journey lounging in the shade of our riverside villa, dipping into the private pool from time to time and popping to the restaurant for lunch or dinner was all we really wanted.
 And for that, Amanbagh is set up perfectly.

 We stayed in a pool pavilion, a top-range accommodation with plenty of grandeur and space.
 The centerpiece of the unusually-shaped bathroom is a bathtub, cut from a single piece of green marble.
 It exudes sheer luxury.

 We loved to just chill at the pavilion, but the life of the resort revolves around the main swimming pool, with the hotel’s restaurant nearby in the main building, its pinkish reflection permanently shimmering on the flat surface of the water.

-The yellow-pink sandstone at Amanbagh is shaped into grand domes, courtyards, porticos and havelis.
-It’s an intrinsic attribute of architecture that looks back to the grandeur of India’s golden age, while being infused with contemporary luxury.
-It is architecture that embodies Aman’s extraordinary formula of minimalist luxury.
+The yellow-pink sandstone at Amanbagh is shaped into grand domes, courtyards, porticos, and havelis.
+It’s an intrinsic attribute of architecture that looks back to the grandeur of India’s golden age while being infused with contemporary luxury.
+It is an architecture that embodies Aman’s extraordinary formula of minimalist luxury.